Adidas cuts ties with Ye over anti-Semitic remarks - NewsBreak

 He recently suggested slavery was a choice and called the COVID-19 vaccine the “mark of the beast,” among other comments.
 He was also criticized for wearing a “White Lives Matter” T-shirt to his Yeezy collection show in Paris.

-Ye’s talent agency, CAA, dropped him, and the MRC studio announced Monday that it is shelving a complete documentary about him.Hollywood talent agency CAA cuts ties with Kanye West
+Ye’s talent agency, CAA, dropped him, and the MRC studio announced Monday that it is shelving a complete documentary about him.Police: Teen killed after being followed from OKC party

 In recent weeks, Ye has also ended his company’s association with Gap and has told Bloomberg that he plans to cut ties with his corporate suppliers.